Skip to Content Top

 4. Inspection of Ductwork and Ventilation

-Once the attic is air sealed, a professional will check naturally venting combustion appliances to ensure safety and prevent backdrafts.
+Once the attic is air-sealed, a professional will check naturally venting combustion appliances to ensure safety and prevent backdrafts.
 The attic ventilation system will also be checked for blockages, damage, or other defects.

-A sealed attic needs proper insulation to transform a house into an energy-efficient home.
-Expanding foam, fiberglass insulation, cellulose insulation, and other insulators work hand-in-hand with air sealing to keep living spaces cool in the summer and warm in the winter.
-Some of the factors to consider when selecting insulation for a house include:
+A sealed attic needs proper insulation to transform your house into an energy-efficient home.
+Spray foam, fiberglass insulation, cellulose insulation, and other insulators work hand-in-hand with air sealing to keep living spaces cool in the summer and warm in the winter.

 • Cost